gangrif/veilid-server-ubi/README.md

 # How to Run

-Currently, all configuration is managed with a `veilid.conf` file that is stored at `/data/veilid.conf` within the container.
-You can copy the included [veilid.conf](https://github.com/gangrif/veilid-server-ubi/blob/main/veilid.conf) file from the supporting github repo, and add it to your veilid-data volume if you would like to make changes to the configuration of the server.
+Currently, all configuration is managed with a `veilid.conf` file that is stored at `/config/veilid.conf` within the container.
+You can copy the included [veilid.conf](https://github.com/gangrif/veilid-server-ubi/blob/main/veilid.conf) file from the supporting github repo, and add it to your veilid-config volume if you would like to make changes to the configuration of the server.

+Veilid-server also logs to /config/veilid.log, so mapping /config in is a good idea if you would like the log file to be accessible.

-The veilid server also stores persistent data in `/data/db/veilid-server` so that needs to be mapped in as well.
+The veilid server also stores persistent data in `/var/db/veilid-server` so that needs to be mapped in as well.

-I recommend making a veilid data directory on your local filesystem, placing a veilid.conf inside that directory, and then mapping it to /data.
+I recommend creating two volumes, one for config, the other for data.
+Then map them in as follows
+* /your/config/directory:/config (Place veilid.conf in here if desired)
+* /your/data/directory:/var/db/veilid-server

 ## Build and run on Podman

 First build the container with: